-Line 13w.
-Wisconsin Tax Withheld - Enter the amount from line 13w, column (e), on the "Wisconsin income tax withheld" line of your Wisconsin income or franchise tax return.
+Line 13p.
+Wisconsin Tax Withheld - Enter the amount from line 13p, column (e), on the "Wisconsin income tax withheld" line of your Wisconsin income or franchise tax return.
 Unless you elect to be included in a composite return (Form 1CNS), you must file a copy of Schedule 5K-1 with your Wisconsin income or franchise tax return if you claim this credit.
+If the tax-option (S) corporation was required to file Form PW-1 to withhold tax on behalf of its nonresident shareholders, enter in column d and column e the tax withholding allocated to the shareholder.